great

 While the exterior fabric the six main laboratory buildings was not significantly

-changed, there was continual program alterations within these buildings. great
+changed, there was continual program alterations within these buildings.
+The development the modern

 every other major manufacturing concern the United States, Thomas Edison